Corydoras

-Corydoras is a genus of freshwater catfish in the family Callichthyidae and subfamily Corydoradinae.
+Corydoras is a genus of freshwater ray-finned fish belonging to the family Callichthyidae, commonly referred to as the armoured catfishes, and the subfamily Corydoradinae, the corys.
 The species usually have more restricted areas of endemism than other callichthyids, but the area of distribution of the entire genus almost equals the area of distribution of the family, except for Panama where Corydoras is not present.
 Corydoras species are distributed in South America where they can be found from the east of the Andes to the Atlantic coast, from Trinidad to the Río de la Plata drainage in northern Argentina.

 Species assigned to Corydoras display a broad diversity of body shapes and coloration.
-Corydoras are small fish, ranging from 2.5 to 12 cm in SL., and are protected from predators by their body armor and by their sharp, typically venomous spines.
+Corydoras are small fish, ranging from 2.5 to 12 cm in SL, and are protected from predators by their body armor and by their sharp, typically venomous spines.

 Taxonomy

-The name Corydoras is derived from the Greek kory (helmet) and doras (skin).
-Corydoras is by far the largest genus of Neotropical fishes with more than 160 species.
-It is in the tribe Corydoradini, along with Brochis.
+The name Corydoras is derived from the Greek kory ("helmet") and doras ("skin").
+Corydoras was by far the largest genus of Neotropical fishes with more than 160 species, but has since been split into a number of genera.
+It is sometimes regarded as being in the tribe Corydoradini, along with Brochis.
 The type species for this genus is Corydoras geoffroy.
 Several hundred species are not yet classified, but kept by aquarists.
 These species are given 'C-numbers', originally devised by Hans-Georg Evers for the German fishkeeping magazine DATZ in 1993.
 As of February 2014, 158 C-numbers had been assigned, of which 32 had been assigned appropriate scientific names.

 The species C. barbatus, C. macropterus and C. prionotos have been reclassified into the genus Scleromystax.
 Brochis is differentiated from Corydoras due to the higher number of dorsal fin rays; however, Brochis has recently been suggested to be a synonym of Corydoras.
 This is contested and has not been universally accepted.
 The sixray corydoras belongs in Aspidoras.